 Thank you for stopping by.
 Let me show you around.

 Below, you can find my resume and my portfolio of print and radio journalism.
 I also have more than ten years of experience in publishing news video both for broadcast and online.
-To review my visual journalism, see my films and photos in my separate News Video, Environmental Photography, Portrait Photography, Macro Photography and Travel Writing and Photography portfolios.
+To review my news photography, see my films and photos in my separate news video, environmental photography, portrait photography, macro photography and travel photography portfolios.

-After an internship with the Associated Press in Srinagar, India, and reporting trips to Sierra Leone and México, I chose to report from Chile.
+After an internship with the Associated Press in Srinagar, India, and reporting trips to Sierra Leone and México, I ultimately moved to Chile, working as a foreign correspondent.
 I began filing reports shortly after I arrived in the capital Santiago in February, 2015.
 I’ve grown with my now more than four years of experience reporting from Chile, living alongside the communities I cover.
-I’ve built on not only my Spanish fluency and translation abilities but also on my sense of historical context and the diversity of the relevant perspectives I seek out and contrast in my international reporting.
+I’ve built not only on my Spanish fluency and translation abilities but also on my sense of historical context and the diversity of the relevant perspectives that I seek out and contrast in my international reporting.

-Telling stories with varied multimedia techniques, I broadcasted half a dozen public radio stories with Free Speech Radio News (FSRN) national network of over 20 U.S.radio stations while producing news videos.
+Telling stories with varied multimedia techniques, I broadcasted half a dozen public radio stories with Free Speech Radio News’s (FSRN) national network of over 20 U.S. radio stations while producing news videos.
 I expanded my initial focus on covering Chilean education and labor movements and policy, to include digging into the economics of mining and water politics.
 Listen to an example of my FSRN reporting below.

-As well as licensing video footage of breaking news for overnight publication with Discovery Channel and Democracy Now!, I also published four news videos with Unicorn Riot as well as multiple appearances on their live stream news show.
+As well as licensing video footage of breaking news for overnight publication with Discovery Channel’s Seeker and Democracy Now!, I also published four news videos with Unicorn Riot as well as making multiple appearances on their live stream news show.
 One of my video news reports with Unicorn Riot has been viewed more than 150,000 times.
-To review my news videos, please go to my separate news video portfolio page.
+To see my news videos, please go to my separate news video portfolio.

 A Passion for Public Radio